imzqqq/chat/server/chat/python/api-spec/meta/documentation_style.rst

 TODOs
 -----

-Any file in this repository might make it onto the chat.dingshunyu.top site, and as such we do not want ``TODO`` markers visible there.
+Any file in this repository might make it onto the chat.imzqqq.top site, and as such we do not want ``TODO`` markers visible there.
 For internal comments, notes, TODOs, etc please use standard markdown comments (`<!-- TODO TravisR: Fix this -->`).
 Please include your name in the TODO comment so we know who to ask about it in the future.